hnordquist/INCC6/readme.txt

 ***  Fix Acquire from DB crash introduced in fb24f4fcb830bb0097a9ca319cfce708f5c0a7f5 78   Deming output to 'dmd' formatted file, Deming 'dmr' file view, input and content use
-     using the 'Get curve-fitting results' import feature on the Curve Selection dlg
+     using the 'Get curve-fitting results' import feature on the Curve Selection dlg Show material only for ver,hld,cal measurements in lists

 6.0.1.14 Aug 8, 2016